BoD/android-contentprovider-generator/README.md

 // This is where you declare a few parameters used to generate the code acpg {
-    // Where to find the entity files (see below)
+    // Where to find the entity files (see 'Entity files' below)
     // Optional - default value: 'etc/acpg' in the root project entitiesDir file('etc/acpg-entities')